-Learning disability services are provided by Multi-Disciplinary Teams.
+Multi-Disciplinary Teams provide learning disability services.
 These are groups of professionals who work together to provide services to people with learning disabilities and their carers in a coordinated, integrated way.

 The team includes: